OSFeels/osfeels.com-middleman/README.md

 ```

 ## Deploying
-To deploy, run `middleman deploy` from master.
+To deploy, run `middleman deploy` using master.

 ## Contributing
 Please open a pull request or an issue if you see something that could be